Hoshiharetsu/dat-202_sp20/week07/github.md

 We're going to switch repositories now.

+And I'm going to draw our model on the board, to try to help us keep straight what is happening.

 1. `cd` back up to the parent directory so that you aren't making a Git repo inside a Git repo (which is a surefire way to make yourself very unhappy).
 1. Go to [our datasets repository](https://github.com/ccac-data-analytics/datasets) and **do not clone it.**
 1. You're going to fork it to your own account.
 There's a button for that at the top right (way higher than the clone button).